"Brown Eyed Girl !"

 31 Aug, 2003

 What's this new delicacy? - One reason some homeowners dislike deer is their habit of eating ornamental flowers.
-Here Pebbles sample one of our camellias.
+Here Pebbles samples one of our camellias.

 31 Aug, 2003